 The most popular method if you do not want to sell on marketplaces is to build your store via Shopify.
 Although Shopify for eCommerce makes it easy to build a store, there are some components that you need to take care of.

 Whether you choose a marketplace or your own store, here are some of the things you need to worry about:

 - Photography – you need to take images of your products and make sure that they are of high quality.

 - Uploads – you need to upload the images and their product description.
 There is no going around this—it has to be manually done.

 - Inventory – you need to update the product count in your store all the time.
 Make sure the count is the same with the actual inventory that you have.

 Apart from these, you need a payment processor so you can receive a payment.
-If you build your own store, you also need to install other apps that you can use to make your store more professional—all of these entail cost and effort.
+If you build your own retail business, you also need to install other apps that you can use to make your store more professional—all of these entail cost and effort.

 Marketing and Advertising

 The last thing you need to think about is marketing.
-As a solopreneur, it is likely that you will do your own marketing.
+As a solopreneur, you will likely do your own marketing.

 What does this mean?